 Through the nationally recognized Citizens’ Academy, participants learn from local experts and leaders, meet other interested residents and ultimately use what they learn to take action.
-The Academy began in 2007 as a program of Transit Alliance, a nonprofit corporation which empowered citizens to transform mobility in Colorado.
+The academy began in 2007 as a program of Transit Alliance, a nonprofit corporation which empowered citizens to transform mobility in Colorado.
 Citizens’ Academy’s more than 800 engaged and informed graduates have been instrumental in shaping Colorado’s future.
-Transit Alliance closed its doors in early 2018.
-At the request of Transit Alliance leadership, DRCOG assumed responsibility of the Citizens’ Academy.

 No specific type of person applies for Citizens’ Academy.
 Academy participants live and work in communities across the metro area.
 They apply for both professional and personal reasons.
 Academy participants represent the region's diverse population and have included students, working professionals, retirees, appointed and elected officials, and community-minded individuals.
 The academy is a great opportunity for existing community leaders to learn more about regional issues while enhancing their skills and growing their networks.

-The agenda changes from Academy to Academy, however, all sessions explore the evolution of the Denver metro area and what residents can do -- individually and collectively -- to enhance the region’s successes and address emerging and ongoing challenges.
-The curriculum for each Academy reflects regionally significant issues, projects or initiatives, including sessions on regional growth and demographics, our changing transportation and mobility landscape, economic vitality and community wellness.
-The Academy features presentations by an array of local experts, a sneak peek at up-and-coming innovations and the opportunity to develop an individual action plan alongside fellow learners.
+The agenda changes each session, however, all sessions explore the evolution of the Denver metro area and what residents can do individually and collectively to enhance the region’s successes and address emerging and ongoing challenges.
+The curriculum for each Citizens' Academy reflects regionally significant issues, projects or initiatives, including sessions on regional growth and demographics, economic vitality, our changing transportation and mobility landscape and civic engagement tools.
+The academy features presentations by an array of local experts, group discussions of the topics and the opportunity to develop an individual action plan alongside fellow learners.

-During the seven-week Academy, you will create an individual action plan.
-Your plan will encompass how you will become more involved in your community or workplace.
+During the seven-week academy, you will create an individual action plan.
+Your plan will encompass how you will become more involved in your community.
 During the application process, you’ll provide an idea for your action plan, so program managers can gauge the incoming class’s topical interests.
-Choose an idea that you’re willing to commit to, even after the Academy concludes.
-You may change your action plan -- to some degree, learning more about the region’s varied challenges and opportunities compels participants to adjust their plans.
+Choose an idea that you’re passionate about and willing to commit to, even after the academy concludes.
+You may change your action plan -- to some degree, we anticipate that learning more about the region’s varied challenges and opportunities compels participants to adjust their plans.
 Academy participants work with their classmates to fully develop ideas and approaches to their action plans and present them to the group during the final week of the course.